node-cron/node-cron/README.md

 #### Using multiples values

-You are may use multiples values separated by comma:
+You may use multiples values separated by comma:

 ```javascript
 var cron = require('node-cron');